 A.A.
 Meetings

+Alcoholics Anonymous meets at Trinity every Friday at 5:30 PM in the Clarkson Conference Room.
 All are welcome to join us as we walk the steps to freedom together.
-To attend meetings in the Undercroft, enter through the red chapel door on Capitol Avenue.
-To attend meetings in the Clarkson Center, enter through the glass door on 18th Street.
+To attend meetings in the Clarkson Center, enter through the glass doors on 18th Street.

 Courtyard Garden